orangeduck/mpc/README.md

 typedef mpc_val_t*(*mpc_apply_to_t)(mpc_val_t*,void*);
 ```

 This takes in some pointer to data and outputs some new or modified pointer to data, ensuring to free the input data if it is no longer used.
-The `apply_to` variation takes in an extra pointer to some data such as state of the system.
+The `apply_to` variation takes in an extra pointer to some data such as global state.

 * * *